 Geoffery Munger (b.
 1988) is a Southern California based composer, multi-instrumentalist, and educator.

-As a composer, Geoffery strives to combine his experiences, both spiritually and personally, to create music that is meditative, introspective, and organic.
-Concerned with the idea of a moment and the power of deep listening as a meditative process, Geoffery draws his musical inspiration from small, everyday instances and sounds.
-He also draws upon his upbringing in a lower-class family on the Mexican border town of Holtville, California where the sounds of mariachi, jazz, and punk rock permeated his youth and influenced his musical palette.
+As a composer, Geoffery strives to combine their experiences, both spiritually and personally, to create music that is meditative, introspective, and organic.
+Concerned with the idea of a singular moment and the power of deep listening as a meditative process, Geoffery draws their musical inspiration from small, everyday instances and sounds.
+He is inspired by his upbringing in a lower-class family in the Mexican border town of Holtville, California where the sounds of mariachi, jazz, and punk rock permeated his youth and influenced his musical palette.
 Munger has written for a wide range of performance forces from solo pieces to large, staged dramas and strives to meld the world of popular music with concert music.

-His music has been performed throughout the United States and was featured at the 2016 Atlantic Music Festival in Waterville, ME.
+Their music has been performed throughout the United States and was featured at the 2016 Atlantic Music Festival in Waterville, ME.
 Other commissions and grants include the 2020 Friedman Humanities Grant, 2019 Crotty Endowed Fellowship, 2018 Kenneth Fiske Endowed Fellowship, Phi Mu Alpha Sinfonia Fraternity, The Newgate Orchestra, The Kettleblack Orchestra, and the Huntington Beach School District.
-Munger is currently composing a new opera alongside the horror writer A.E.
-Santana scheduled to premiere in 2023.
+His research on aleatoric notation in wind ensemble music was recently presented at the 2022 Research On Contemporary Composition Conference at the University of North Georgia.

 Geoffery holds a DMA from Claremont Graduate University where he studied with Dr. Peter Boyer.
 He received his B.M. in Music Composition from Cal State, Fullerton in 2013, studying with the late Dr. Lloyd Rodgers and received his M.M. in Music Theory and Composition in 2016 from the same institution where he studied with composers, Dr. Pamela Madsen and Dr. Ken Walicki.

-Geoffery resides with his wonderful operatic soprano/librarian wife and three cats in Fullerton, CA where, when he is not teaching or writing music, he enjoys playing video games (particularly Japanese R.P.G.s).
+Geoffery resides with his wonderful operatic soprano/librarian wife and three cats in Orange County, CA where, when he is not teaching or writing music, he enjoys playing video games (particularly J.R.P.G.s), gardening, and making gnarly hot sauces.